 pantote adv. "and to be so always" - always, at all times.

-mh monon "and not just" - not only.
+mh monon "and not just" - [and] not only.
 "Whether I am with you or not", Junkins.

 en tw/ pereinai (pereimi) pres. inf. "when I am" - in the to be present [me].
 The articular infinitive with the preposition en forming a temporal clause, contemporaneous time, "while / during".

-proV + acc. "with [you]" - to [you].
-Here expressing association / accompaniment,"with / in company with", although possibly with the idea of movement to/toward so "not only when I visit you", Bligh.
+proV + acc. "with [you]" - toward [you].
+Here expressing association / accompaniment,"with / in company with", although possibly with the idea of movement to /t oward so "not only when I visit you", Bligh.

-tekna mou "my dear children" - An affectionate address used to emphasize what follows.
+tekna mou "my dear children" - children of me.
+An affectionate address used to emphasize what follows.

-ouJV masc. acc. "for whom [I am again]" - whom [again].
+ouJV masc. acc. "for whom [I am again]" - whom.
 An accusative of direct object.
 The antecedent is obviously "children".
 Even though technically neuter, "children" is conceived as masculine.

 palin "again" - "I am in travail with you over again."

-morfwqh/ (morfow) aor. pas. subj. "[Christ] is formed" - may be formed.
+morfwqh/ (morfow) aor. pas. subj. "is formed" - [christ] may be formed.
 The word is used to describe "the process whereby the fetus develops into an infant", Fung.

-en + dat. "in [you]" - Local, expressing sphere - incorporative union.
+en + dat. "in" - in [you].
+Local, expressing sphere - incorporative union.

-de "-" - but, and.
-Here copulative, ie., "having the force of concluding something", Betz.
+de "-" - but/and.
+Transitional; here copulative, ie., "having the force of concluding something", Betz.

 pareinai (pareimi) pres. inf.
 "I could be" - to be present.
-Along with the infinitive "to change", this infinitive forms a dependent statement of perception /pondering, "I wish/will that I could be present .... and that I could change ...."
+Along with the infinitive "to change", this infinitive introduces a dependent statement of perception / pondering, "I wish/will that I could be present .... and that I could change ...."

-allaxai (allassw) aor. inf. "[my] tone" - to change the tone [the voice of me].
-Possibly "exchange my voice", Betz, ie. be with the Galatians in person to talk to them rather than have to address them in an impersonal letter.
+allaxai (allassw) aor. inf. "[my] tone" - [and] to change [the tone of me].
+Possibly "exchange my voice", Betz, ie., be with the Galatians in person to talk to them rather than have to address them in an impersonal letter.
 Possibly in the sense of "modify", NEB; "Paul does not quite understand how things stand in the Galatian churches, and is not sure whether his letter is entirely fitting" - "Adapt my tone", Bligh.
 Possibly Paul is excusing the terse nature of his letter; "I wish I did not need to talk to you like this", Barclay.

 oJti "because" - Here expressing cause/reason.